HTML and WebGL Integration

 Making HTML and 3D Work Together

 The question appears repeatedly across the Three.js forum, Stack Overflow, and Reddit.
-There is no single dominant answer because the right approach depends on what you are building: labels that track 3D objects, floating panels with detailed information, toolbar controls for the 3D scene, or full application UI that coexists with a 3D viewport.
+There's no single dominant answer because the right approach depends on what you are building: labels that track 3D objects, floating panels with detailed information, toolbar controls for the 3D scene, or full application UI that coexists with a 3D viewport.

 Annotated Satellite Explorer